 Never look at your kitchen the same way again

-The kitchen is likely to be the most popular space in your home.
-The place where you, your family, and guests are content to remain.
+If you’re anything like me your kitchen is likely the most popular space in your home.
+The place where you, your family, and guests are seemingly content to remain.
 Eating food and the upstream act of making it are essential for life.
-It’s a requirement every living creature shares.
-Because of this you have the opportunity to experiment every day.
+Loved by some, despised by others, the preparation and sharing of food is probably one of the most ordinary acts that humans collectively share.
+And because of this inherent regularity, you have the opportunity to experiment with it every day.

-Your kitchen becomes the playing field for repetitive yet highly creative acts.
-Sometimes you follow a recipe, other times you develop your own.
-It’s not rocket science, or perhaps it is.
-It may be ceremonial or all business.
-It’s all of it and….more.
+The kitchen becomes a field for repetitive yet highly creative acts.
+Perhaps you follow a recipe.
+Whereas other times you develop your own.
+Play, experimentation, tradition, nostalgia, memory all collide into some form of culinary expression.
+It can be ceremonial or all business.
+It’s not rocket science, though for some it can appear that way.

 I’ve been in some diverse kitchens and can say from experience that the quality, the love and skill put into the craft, and the tastes of the food prepared has nothing to do with status, style, or means.
-From simple mud floored, open fire ranges, and stacks of plastic bowls in the countryside of Guatemala and India to kitchens with the finest center island in the South of France, good food is good when the cook knows their ingredients and craft.
-One of the best meals of my life was eaten on a stone floor and slow cooked over coals in rural Rajasthan.
+From mud floored kitchens with open fire ranges and stacks of plastic bowls in the countryside of Guatemala and India to kitchens with the slick center island and adjoining espresso nook in the South of France, good food can be enjoyed anywhere.
+One of the best meals of my life was eaten on a stone floor in rural Rajasthan: a perfect dal stew served over a ball of corn dough slowly cooked in the coals of the fire.
+Pulled out, the ash quickly dusted off, then broken into a coarse crumble upon which the dal was poured, and then eaten with the hands.

 My kitchen, aside from my bedroom, is the most inhabited space in my home.
 It works the hardest and holds a hell of a lot of energy and purpose.
 It’s here where I light a candle in the predawn hours and prepare my coffee or stir soup and make tea in the evening.

-The counter is often a workbench for rolling dough, kneading pasta, cutting flowers, chopping vegetables, and playing cards.
+The counter, more like a workbench, is for rolling dough, kneading pasta, cutting flowers, chopping vegetables, and playing cards.
 It’s the space where I most often gather with friends and family for talking story or entertaining.
 It’s not because it’s the kitchen.
 It’s because the space is so charged with magnetic, creative, and transformative energy.
 It’s sacred to me, this home, and our family.

 For those artists whose medium is ultimately turning food into something for the senses, soul, or stomach, the kitchen is a sacred place.
 It gives as often as it receives.
 Its very presence hints that a state of satiation can be reached.
 Therefore a natural extension is to care for the area with certain practices.
 In doing so you’re recognizing its value as a conduit for sensual expression.

 I recommend keeping your kitchen clean and decluttered.
 This supports flow.
 Too much stuff, visually and physically, has a way of causing undesirable mental static, resistance, and undue stress.
-Consider ways in which you can reduce the noise to promote a sense of spaciousness.
+So it is worth considering ways in which you can reduce the noise to promote a sense of spaciousness.

 I’ll leave you with this.
 It’s a quote from Maya Tiwari, one of my first teachers of Ayurveda and plant memory.
 Layered and dynamic, her teachings may seem complex yet they’re all for the sake of ease, connection, and elevated awareness.